The Labrador Started Seizing At 10:43 PM. The First ER Hospital To Answer Got The Case.

 Better routing and continuity make your ER feel more reliable to everyone upstream and downstream.

-Systems Beat Heroics
+Systems Beat Constant Catch-Up

 A strong emergency hospital should not depend on heroic overnight staff, clinical multitasking, or whoever happens to be least busy when the line rings.
-The right intake architecture protects case capture while the clinicians stay focused on the medicine.
+The right intake system protects case capture while the clinicians stay focused on the medicine.

 The strongest ER hospitals do not just treat emergencies well.
 They answer emergency demand fast enough to keep the case.